alexjriley/dj-depo/README.md

 The AudioPost model in /mix/models.py explicitly sets the database table name to hello_world_audiopost.

 This is because hello_world app was the original location of the model, and it was later moved to mixes.

 Despite the move, the database table name remains `hello_world_audiopost` to maintain compatibility with existing data.

-See documentation in mixes/models.py for further clarification.
+This change does not affect the functionality of the application, as Django seamlessly handles the mapping between the model and the database table.

 ## Testing